canonical/pebble/docs/reference/cli-commands/identity.md

 (reference_pebble_identity_command)=
 # identity command

-The identity command shows details for a single identity in YAML format.
+The `identity` command is used to show a single identity.

 ## Usage